Information and Health and Safety Guidelines for Stallholders

 Multiboxes and Extension Cords

-If you are using a multibox or extension cord, and display a current test tag, it must be suitable for outdoor use i.e. a heavy duty multibox or portable socket outlet assembly.
+If you are using a multibox or extension cord, it must have a current test tag and be suitable for outdoor use i.e. a heavy duty multibox or portable socket outlet assembly.

 Caravans or Trailers